How All Social Organizations Are the Same: They're All Systems

 Any system that does not have continual and useful feedback shared among its various subsystems will likely produce low-quality outcomes or will fail altogether.
 That is true for all systems, including social systems like organizations and mechanical systems like automobiles.

 In an organization, feedback should continually be collected and evaluated from those it serves, but also between the various parts of the organization.
 If a certain team in an organization is not getting sufficient feedback from its supervisors, then the team will not optimally perform.
-If the supervisors are not getting sufficient feedback from executives, then supervisors will not perform well either.
-This is why internal communications are critical to the success of any organization.

 the bottom up.
-See
+See Organizational Communications

 So Why is it Important to Look at Organizations as Systems?

 In the past, when an organization was struggling, managers typically focused on fixing one part.
 For example, when there were continual shortages of money, then they worked to get more money.
 Soon, they realized that they were still running out of money because they still were spending too much and perhaps not earning enough.
-So they would cut costs, while doing more marketing in order to get more revenue.
+So they would cut costs while doing more marketing in order to get more revenue.

 Then they would realize that they were not getting more customers because customers were reporting that the quality of their products and services was very poor.
-So then the mangers would attend to improving quality.
+So then the managers would attend to improving quality.
 Then the managers might realize that they could not improve quality without getting more internal expertise, which requires yet more money.
-That, in turn, requires he top executives to really believe that more money is really going to make a difference -t his time.
+That, in turn, requires the top executives to really believe that more money is really going to make a difference -t his time.

 Today's managers have learned to have a systems perspective.
 They work to improve their organizations, not by examining what appear to be separate pieces of the organization, but by recognizing the larger patterns in interactions.

-Closed Systems Fail -- Open Systems Flourish
+Closed Systems Fail — Open Systems Flourish

 What is a Closed System?

 Any organization has to regularly exchange useful feedback among its own parts if it is to thrive.
-However, an organization can do that and still fail if it does not exchange that kind of feedback with its customers -- people who are outside of the organization.
+However, an organization can do that and still fail if it does not exchange that kind of feedback with its customers — people who are outside of the organization.

 An organization that does not exchange feedback with its immediate outside environment is called a closed system.
-You might be able to think of some examples of organizations that quit listening to the opinions of those outside of it and, as a result, their products and services continued to be lower quality.
+You might be able to think of some examples of organizations that quit listening to the opinions of those outside of it and, as a result, their products and services continued to be of lower quality.

 What is an Open System?

-So an open organizational system is one that regularly exchanges useful feedback with all of its important external stakeholders, for example, its customers, collaborators, leaders in the community and researchers in the industry.
+So an open organizational system is one that regularly exchanges useful feedback with all of its important external stakeholders, for example, its customers, collaborators, leaders in the community, and researchers in the industry.

-Those kinds of communications often requires careful planning, implementation and monitoring.
+Those kinds of communications often require careful planning, implementation, and monitoring.
 Inexperienced or unwise leaders and managers might see that effort as a distraction from focusing on their own visions and ideas.
 While that will seem passionate and productive for a while, it soon will fail.
-An example of this situation if what some people refer to as Founder's Syndrome where an organization is operating more to the personality of someone in the organization than to its mission to serve others.
-See Founder's Syndrome.
+An

 Here is a depiction of a logic model of an open systems view of an organization.